NextronSystems/asgard-manual/administration/uninstall.rst

 .. note::
    The commands contain names used by the default installer packages.
-   In cases in which you've generated custom installer packages with a custom service and binary name, adjust the commands accordingly.
+   If you have generated custom installer packages with a custom service and binary name, you have to adjust the commands accordingly.

 Uninstall ASGARD Agents on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^